petitnau/algorand-vaults/README.md

   - [Teal](#teal)

-# Design Overview
+# Specification

 ## The contract state

 The contract state is stored in the following variables:

-* `wait_time` is the withdrawal wait time: how many rounds must pass between the withdrawal request and the withdrawal finalization
+* `wait_time` is the withdrawal wait time, i.e. the number of rounds that must pass between a withdrawal request and its finalization
-* `recovery` is the address from which the cancel call must originate
+* `recovery` is the address from which the cancel action must originate
-* `vault` is the escrow address, where the deposited funds will be kept
+* `vault` is the address of the escrow account where the deposited funds are stored
 * `request_time` is the round at which the withdrawal request has been submitted
-* `amount` is the amount of algos that were requested
+* `amount` is the amount of algos to be withdrawn
-* `receiver` is the receiving address of the requested withdrawal
+* `receiver` is the address which can withdraw the algos
+* `gstate` is the contract state:
-* `gstate` is the contract state (waiting for escrow initialization, no withdrawal request in progress, withdrawal request in progress)
+  * `init_escrow`: the contract is waiting for escrow initialization
+  * `waiting`: there is no pending withdrawal request
+  * `requested`: there is a pending withdrawal request

-The first 3 values are constant throughout the life of the contract, while the last 4 change with each withdrawal request.
+The variables `wait_time`, `recovery` and `vault` are initialized at contract creation and constant throughout the contract lifetime, while the other variables are updated upon each withdrawal request.

 ## The escrow account